Sarah Hyland Hits The Gym In Belly-Baring Crop Top

 On Friday, Sarah Hyland took to her Instagram story to share a video of herself and one of her girlfriends as they got silly in the gym by dancing around in front of the mirror.

 In the video, the Modern Family star is seen sporting an all-black ensemble, which put her curves on full display.
-Sarah donned a pair of skin-tight leggings, which showed off her long, lean legs.
+Sarah donned a pair of skintight leggings, which showed off her long, lean legs.
 She also added a long-sleeved crop top, which flaunted her flat tummy and rock hard abs.

 Hyland had her long, curly brown hair pulled back into a messy bun behind her head and sported a minimal makeup look, which included darkened eyebrows, thick lashes, a fresh face, and nude lips.
-She also seems to sport her glasses for her workout.
+She also seemed to sport glasses for her workout.

 Sarah’s friend had her dark hair pulled up on top of her head and wore a pink sports bra with a pair of matching leggings.
 In the caption of the video, the actress reveals that dancing around while acting silly is how she and her friend warm up for their Pilates class.